covenengineering/libraries/@coven/constants/README.md

 🧱 Common constants.

-Is pretty common to start folding actions with an empty object, array or string.
-This library simply contains those common values as immutable structures to avoid mutations on them and make DX a little bit better (is way easier to spot an `EMPTY_OBJECT` that it is to spot a `{}`).
+Is pretty common to start folding/reducing with an empty object or array.
+This library simply contains those common values as immutable structures to avoid accidental mutations.

 Like all [Coven Engineering](https://coven.engineering) libraries, it has 100% test coverage and it's built in top of modern tech compatible with all